Professor and Jessie Ball duPont Endowed Chair of Social Justice Education

 - EDUC 5100 Educational Diversity, K-12

 Equity and social justice are at the heart of Rajni Shankar-Brown's research.
 Her research and scholarship focuses on the development of educational leaders, teachers, students and community advocates.
-She is committed to positively impacting education for at-risk students from socially marginalized groups, particularly children experiencing poverty and homelessness.
+She is committed to positively impacting education for diverse students from socially marginalized groups, particularly children experiencing poverty and homelessness.
 Specific areas of her research overlap and include the following:

 - Poverty, homelessness and social justice education